What to expect at your next visit

 - Wash your hands: After you check in at the health center, please take a moment to wash your hands in the restroom.
 Wash your hands with warm water and soap for 20 seconds.
 Dry them completely with a paper towel or hand dryer.
 (You should wash your hands often at home and work, too.)
 Try to limit the number of surfaces you touch.
 Don’t touch your face with your hands.
 Instead, use a tissue and then throw the tissue away.

 - Cover your coughs and sneezes: Cough and sneeze only into a tissue or your elbow, not your hands.
 Even if you have a chronic cough or allergies, you should always cover your nose and mouth with a tissue or your elbow when you cough or sneeze.
 If you used a tissue, throw it away immediately.
-If you are coughing in the health center, we may ask you to wear a face mask.
-(Please note: people who are not coughing or sneezing do not need to wear face masks.)

 - We’re doing our part: We are working hard to keep everyone safe and prevent the spread of COVID-19.
 We’re doing extra cleaning, rearranged our waiting rooms and posted signs throughout our centers to help everyone practice “social distancing,” and screening all staff and patients for COVID-19 symptoms before they enter the health center.
 Learn more about our new safety precautions.